 All you need to do is copy and paste the keys in and you have authenticated over HTTPS.
 When you do, you will see the result of your API call - the current close price for Apple's stock.
 Later, your application will do this part with code instead of copy and paste.

 By varying the data type, the ticker, and the item, you can use the API to call many different pieces of data from Intrinio's database for thousands of securities in numerous formats.
 Read our tutorial for more information about making API calls via browser, command line, code, and SDKs.
+The API Explorer is a great tool that will help you build API calls.

 Our help page has links to the various tag lookup pages in our documentation, including the data tag directory which includes all of the tags for Intrinio's various data types.
 You can use the Security Master to search Intrinio's coverage and find the unique identifiers you need for the securities you are interested in.